FractalAD: A simple industrial anomaly detection method using fractal anomaly generation and backbone knowledge distillation: Experiments and analysis

 \begin{enumerate} \item{The FAG and BKD modules significantly improved the anomaly detection and segmentation abilities of the model, both being more effective together than individually.}

 \item{Relying only on the FAG module still significantly improved the performance of the model, demonstrating that fractal anomaly images can simulate anomalies better than conventional methods.}

 \item{The BKD module helped detect anomalies in object categories, demonstrating that it can support the model in identifying a normal prior.
-However, its influence on the texture categories was uncertain.
-The use of \textit{tile} resulted in significant reduction in performance.
-Therefore, we did not use the BKD module in the models for the texture categories in FractalAD.} \end{enumerate}
+However, it may cause performance degradation.
+Therefore, we did not use the BKD module in the models for the texture categories in FractalAD as default.} \end{enumerate}

+\cref{tab:5} shows the experimental results of ablation studies of FAG module on Cutpaste and DRAEM.
+We used FAG to replace the anomaly generator in the original methods.
+The results showed that the performance of both methods has been improved after using the FAG module.
+This confirmed its generality and effectiveness.

-\cref{tab:4} shows the impact of different backbones on the detection performance.
-The experimental results showed that increasing the complexity of the backbone did not improve model performance, possibly because industrial images are simpler than natural images, and overly complex models are not required to extract their features.
+\cref{tab:6} shows the impact of different backbones on the detection performance.
+The experimental results showed that increasing the complexity of the backbone did not improve model performance, possibly because industrial images are simpler than natural images, and overly complex backbone is not necessary for the segmentation head.
 Using ResNet-18, the simplest option, proved to be the best approach.

-\cref{tab:5} shows the experimental results obtained using different iterations of fractal anomaly mask dilation.
+\cref{tab:7} shows the experimental results obtained using different iterations of fractal anomaly mask dilation.
 The kernel size of dilation was 3×3.
 Multiple iterations are equivalent to using a larger kernel.
 The experimental results show that three iterations achieved the best performance; therefore, we adopted this value as the default setting for FractalAD.

+\cref{tab:8} shows the experimental results of inference speed comparison.
+The results demonstrated the speed advantage of FractalAD.
+Because it uses a simple semantic segmentation network and does not require any post-processing, FractalAD can run at a faster speed than other methods.